Reggie and Betty met on a blind date 30 years ago. When he couldn’t get into the garden due to a fall, we came to the rescue.

 “I’m getting more and more confident on my feet,” says Reggie, “and it’s thanks largely to the handy van service."

 “They really were the answer to our prayers.
 The Royal British Legion has been a godsend to us.

 “We’re just waiting for the summer now.”

 “Reggie hadn’t left the house for eight months because he wasn’t too good on his feet.
 He just couldn’t step out of the front or back doors because of the big step.”

 When Betty saw Reggie staring out of the window at the greenhouse that was his pride and joy, it broke her heart.

-Betty called The Royal British Legion and a fitter from the handy vans service came round later that week.
-He put in a new step along with a post and a handrail so Reggie was able to get out to his precious greenhouse.
+After Betty called us, one of our team visited later that week, putting in a new step along with a post and a handrail so Reggie was able to get out to his precious greenhouse.

 The bridgehead was held due to the leadership of Captain David Jamieson who received the VC for his actions.
 Reggie has a painting showing the battle.
 Captain Jamieson is shown on top the tank commanding his troops, despite numerous injuries.